My name is Mike Rogers.

 I have had one article published by the Pragmatic Programmer magazine PragPub (July 2015) on Mutation Testing.

-Oh and I was a Certified Scrum Master until April 1 of 2018.
+Oh and I am a Certified Scrum Master and Certified Scrum Product Owner, at least until January 6, 2022.